blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 * One container for ${solution_name}.
 * One container for each of the three image inspector services: Alpine, CentOS, and Ubuntu.

-In container mode, you must provide the image in a Docker-saved .tar file.
+In container mode, you must provide the image in a .tar file created with the *docker save* command.

 ${solution_name}: